Schulich-Ignite/website/content/blog/how to cheat at css.md

 <button class="button button-border button-primary"></button>
 ```

+It's designed to make utility classes more "semantic", so when you're reading the names they map onto something that is obvious and offer an easy way to modify from there.

+#### Cons of Utility classes

+I mentioned a few before, but here are the main potential cons of utility classes:

+- If you are building "[components](#component-based)" you end up repeating yourself **constantly**
+- Complicated designs often require [incredibly long (71 in this case!)](https://www.aleksandrhovhannisyan.com/blog/why-i-dont-like-tailwind-css/#:~:text=That%E2%80%99s%2071%20class%20names%20just%20to%20style%20a%20checkbox.) class names that make it hard to read
+- You typically have to setup the system that builds your utility classes
+- You have to learn the semantics of the particular utility class system you're using, whereas CSS is universal

 ## React

 [React](https://reactjs.org/) is a component-based UI framework.
-This means it has it's own code that runs inside [nodeJS](https://nodejs.org/en/).
+This means it has it's own code that (often) runs inside [nodeJS](https://nodejs.org/en/).
 Instead of having the seperation of HTML/CSS/JS, react takes over all 3 (mostly).
 It uses javascript (or [typescript](https://www.typescriptlang.org/)), or optionally a language called [JSX](https://reactjs.org/docs/introducing-jsx.html).
 This means it can encapsulate all of the state, and look of a component all in one class!

 Here is an example of a react component that is using JSX to create a timer that goes up by 1 each second: